Pan (2015 film): Plot

-Fearful of Blackbeard, Smee betrays the natives’ location, and in the ensuing battle Chief Great Little Panther is shot by Blackbeard, who reveals that he killed Mary.
+Fearful of Blackbeard, Smee betrays the natives' location, and in the ensuing battle Chief Great Little Panther is shot by Blackbeard, who reveals that he killed Mary.
 Peter is hurt to learn that Tiger Lily lied to him that his mother was still alive, but she explains that he would have walked away from his destiny if he knew the truth.

 Peter, Hook, and Tiger Lily escape in a raft to enlist the help of the Fairy Kingdom.
 They are attacked by a giant crocodile and Peter is nearly eaten before being rescued by the mermaids.
 Tiger Lily shows Peter a vision of Blackbeard accidentally killing Mary as she defended the Fairy Kingdom, revealing she was a great warrior who trained Tiger Lily herself.

 Hook leaves on an abandoned ship to find home while Peter and Tiger Lily arrive at the Fairy Kingdom, only to be ambushed by Blackbeard.
 Planning to use the fairies' vast amount of Pixum to live forever, Blackbeard takes Peter's pendant, the key to the Fairy Kingdom, and opens their gates, launching an attack.

-Peter escapes and meets a fairy named Tinker Bell.
+Peter escapes and meets the fairy Tinker Bell.
 Hook returns and fights Blackbeard's right-hand man Bishop while Tiger Lily duels Blackbeard, and the ship tips over, sending Hook and Bishop plummeting.
-Peter conquers his fears and flies to save Hook, then rallies the fairies against the pirates as Peter saves Tiger Lily.
+Peter conquers his fears and flies to save Hook, then rallies the fairies against the pirates to save Tiger Lily.
 Blackbeard and his men are forced into an abyss to their deaths, with only Smee having fled.
 Peter sees a vision of Mary, who reaffirms him to be Neverland's savior: Peter Pan.

 Peter, Tiger Lily and Hook, now captain of the Jolly Roger, return to London to rescue Nibs and the other orphans, who become Peter's crew, the Lost Boys.
 Hook and Tiger Lily fall somewhat in love, and Peter and Hook reaffirm their friendship, certain nothing will ever go wrong between them.